MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Frequently Asked Questions ==

+= What are the plans for this plugin now that an official Add-on is out? =

+This plugin will continue to be maintained.
+No new features are planned, however.
+Users are encouraged to use the official <a href="https://www.gravityforms.com/add-ons/google-analytics/">Gravity Forms Google Analytics Add-on</a> for more up-to-date features and support.

-= Do you support Google Analytics 4? =
+= Do this plugin support Google Analytics 4? =

 Check out <a href="https://mediaron.com/event-tracking-with-gravity-forms-and-google-analytics-4/">this post</a> and YouTube Playlist for how to integrate with Google Analytics 4.